Geeto Mongol

-Newton Tattrie (July 12, 1931 – July 19, 2013) was a Canadian professional wrestler, better known by his ring name, Geeto Mongol (also spelled Geto Mongol).
+Newton Tattrie (July 12, 1931 – July 19, 2013) was a Canadian professional wrestler better known by his ring name, Geeto Mongol (also spelled Geto Mongol).

 Tattrie started his career in the 1960s working for Stu Hart's Stampede Wrestling promotion out of Calgary, Alberta, Canada.
-During his career, Tattrie wrestled all over the globe, wrestling for promotions across the United States and Canada, Africa, Japan, Singapore, and Puerto Rico.
+During his career, Tattrie wrestled all over the globe, wrestling for promotions across the United States, Canada, Africa, Japan, Singapore, and Puerto Rico.
 He also competed in the World Wide Wrestling Federation.
 He teamed with Josip Peruzovic as The Mongols, and the pair held the WWWF International Tag Team Championship twice.
 Tattrie later held the title once more while teaming with Johnny DeFazio.

 Professional wrestling career

 Early years

 Born in Springhill, Nova Scotia in 1931, Tattrie ran away from home when he was only 12.
 He headed to Toronto and lived on the streets during World War II.
-He was very interested in boxing and once accidentally stumbled into a wrestling gym that he thought was a boxing dojo.
-It was there that he met wrestler Dave "The Wildman" McKigney who offered to cross train with him.
+He was very interested in boxing; in fact, Tattrie once accidentally stumbled into a wrestling gym that he thought was a boxing dojo.
+It was there that he met wrestler Dave "The Wildman" McKigney who offered to cross-train with him.
 Another wrestler that he met at the gym, Waldo Von Erich, got Tattrie in the door with the World Wide Wrestling Federation (WWWF), where he wrestled for a time as Tony Newbury.
 In 1963, he took his craft to Calgary, Alberta, Canada, where he continued to train and work for Stu Hart's Stampede Wrestling.